 Beef ribs are a desirable component in a braised dish because they contain so many flavorful elements, fat, connective tissue (collagen that turns to gelatin), marrow, and, of course, beef.
 Click here to learn more about the different cuts of beef ribs.

-This classic French stew from Provence fills the house with seductive aromas and, if you prepare it on Saturday, refrigerate it overnight, and serve it on Sunday, the house will smell great for two days straight.
+Based on a classic French stew from Provence, this recipe fills the house with seductive aromas and, if you prepare it on Saturday, refrigerate it overnight, and serve it on Sunday, the house will smell great for two days straight.
 Besides, braised meat often tastes better the next day, after all their flavors have intermingled.
-Some recipes call for boneless ribs, but I say you should leave the bone in so the marrow can add to the richness of the stew.
+Some recipes call for boneless ribs, you should leave the bone in because water is a solvent and will extract some of the marrow can adding to the richness of the stew.
 Deep, meaty, flavorful, and hearty, this is the ideal winter meal with a rich red wine to be followed by an evening wallowing on the couch with a movie.

 This recipe calls for cooking in a heavy pot on the stovetop, but you can easily adapt it for cooking in a slow cooker.